-To share love of the American Cowboys, Cowgirls, Indians and our heroes.
+To share the love of the American Cowboys, Cowgirls, Indians and our heroes.
 Where the good guy always wins and for a good cause.
 To perpetuate all the things the King of the Cowboys stood for and to keep his name alive.
 Hopefully, with your support, we can share all the goodness of life and let his light shine through.

 Programs and Services:

 • The Roy Rogers - Dale Evans Collectors Association in a non-profit, charitable organization of all volunteers.
-Money is set aside for sizable donation to the Roy Rogers Scholarship Fund for a student to attend Shawnee State University in Portsmouth, Ohio.
+Money is set aside for the sizable donation to the Roy Rogers Scholarship Fund for a student to attend Shawnee State University in Portsmouth, Ohio.

 • Roy Roger - Dale Evans Festival takes place every August.